mvtavares/fabric-k8s/docs/NETWORK.md

   step back and _keep it simple_.

-In the Kubernetes Test Network, we've incorporated the default `ccaas` external builder (See [fabric #2884](https://github.com/hyperledger/fabric/issues/2884)) as an accelerator for working with Chaincode-as-a-Service on Kubernetes.
+In the Kubernetes Network, we've incorporated the default `ccaas` external builder (See [fabric #2884](https://github.com/hyperledger/fabric/issues/2884)) as an accelerator for working with Chaincode-as-a-Service on Kubernetes.
 For `ccaas` smart contracts, when chaincode is installed on a peer, the external builder binaries will be invoked, bypassing the reliance on a local Docker daemon running in Kubernetes.